Keyboard shortcuts

 • help cells — cell arrays, varargin/varargout

-• ccalc examples/structs.calc — annotated 9-section example
+• ccalc examples/structs.calc — annotated scalar struct example